TamimAkhtar/TamimAkhtar.github.io/_posts/2025-07-06-Recursive-vs-Iterative-Process.md

 Recursive: We have a chain of deferred operations, interpreter should keep track of the operations it has to perform later on.

-Iteration: We only need to keep track of current variables at any given time.
+Iterative: We only need to keep track of current variables at any given time.

 Note that both these procedures are recursive, as in the syntax used for writing both of them is recursive.
 The process of how they evolve is different.